 First, and we hope probably, there is no catch.
 Puppies of all breeds are adopted out all over the country for little or no charge.
 Owners change lifestyle, can not afford to keep the pet, or move.
 Rescue organizations pick up animals and are looking for homes.
 Check out our advice on adopting a Husky for what you should be looking for.

 An unwanted offspring

 Many thousands, if not hundreds of thousands of dogs and cats each year are born to owners unable to care for them.
-Often this is as a result of a lack of birth control through spaying and neutering.
-You can read more about this problem at the Peta web site.
+Often this is a result of a lack of birth control through spaying and neutering.
+You can read more about this problem at the Peta website.